celery/celery/README.rst

 Installation
 ============

-You can install `celery` either via the Python Package Index (PyPI) or from source.
+You can install Celery either via the Python Package Index (PyPI) or from source.

 To install using `pip`,::

-    $ pip install celery
+    $ pip install Celery

 To install using `easy_install`,::

-    $ easy_install celery
+    $ easy_install Celery

 .. _celery-installing-from-source:

 Downloading and installing from source
 --------------------------------------

-Download the latest version of `celery` from http://pypi.python.org/pypi/celery/
+Download the latest version of Celery from http://pypi.python.org/pypi/celery/

 You can install it by doing the following,::